Art Meets Science: empowering young people to voice hopes and fears

 A similar approach was adopted when beginning conversations with our artist, Kay and film company.
 We shared project objectives and output from the outset, seeking ideas and expertise on how this was achieved.

-Young boy posing infront of his artwork
+Young person posing infront of their artwork

 Wonderseekers Bold Futures Celebration Event